It's coffee time!

 The Portuguese: Lx.
 Café

-The LX Café brings the taste of the Atlantic coast right to Wiesbaden!
+With the LX Café, (opens in a new tab) the flavors of the Atlantic coast come straight to Wiesbaden!
 The menu features both savory and sweet dishes from Portugal.
-In addition to the famous Pastéis de Nata, the café also offers surf bowls—breakfast bowls layered with ingredients such as chia pudding and fresh fruit.
+In addition to the famous Pastéis de Nata, the menu includes Surf Bowls—breakfast bowls layered with ingredients like chia pudding and fresh fruit.

 Address: Herderstraße 18, 65185 Wiesbaden